SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool/pbt-github-actions.md

 The above workflow does the following in order:

-1. Triggers on every change that is pushed to the branch ‘main’.
+1. Triggers on every change that is pushed to the branch ‘prod’.
 2. Sets the environment variables required for PBT to run: DATABRICKS_HOST and DATABRICKS_TOKEN.
 3. Sets up JDK 11, Python 3 and other dependencies required for PBT to run.
 4. Builds all the Pipelines present in the project and generates a .jar/.whl file.
 If the build fails at any point a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.